 The following strategies can help reduce functional decline and improve care of older patients:

 Geriatric interdisciplinary team Geriatric Interdisciplinary Teams Every 4 years, the US Department of Health and Human Services (HHS) updates its strategic plan and defines its mission and goals.
-The current HHS strategic plan (2018-2022) includes the following... read more : To identify and meet the complex needs of older patients and to watch for and prevent problems that are common among them and that may develop or worsen during hospitalization
+The HHS strategic plan for 2022 to 2026 includes the following... read more : To identify and meet the complex needs of older patients and to watch for and prevent problems that are common among them and that may develop or worsen during hospitalization

 Primary care nurse (one nurse with around-the-clock responsibility for a particular patient): To administer the team’s care plan, to monitor response to nursing and medical care, and to teach and counsel patients, staff members, and family members